-Parents will be contacted via email or phone to collect their child(ren) from school
+Parents will be contacted via email or phone to collect their child(ren) from school.

-Children not collected at school after the collection time, in the event of imminent cyclone impact, must be taken by a staff member to the closest emergency shelter, Casuarina Senior College, handing over duty of care to the emergency services.
+Children not collected at school after the collection time, in the event of imminent cyclone impact, must be taken by a staff member to the closest emergency shelter, handing over duty of care to the emergency services.
 The shelter will be informed of the child's name, contact details and address.

-In the event of a natural disaster occurring with insufficient warning for the school to cease operation then the Principal shall:
+In the event of a natural disaster occurring with insufficient warning for the school to cease operation then the Principal shall lead the response in accordance with the Critical Incident Policy and Emergency Management Policy.